-A website content audit is a full analysis of the content and structure of your website to identify faults and problem areas that could be reducing your web traffic or interrupting the sales funnel.
+A website content and SEO audit is a full analysis of your website’s content, structure, and SEO On-Page factors — to identify faults and problem areas that could be reducing your web traffic or interrupting the sales funnel.

 “The navigation of a website is important in helping visitors quickly find the content they want.
 It can also help search engines understand what content is important.”
 Google.

-Website navigation refers to the menus and icons that your visitors click to move around the site.
-Have you ever been on a website and had no clue about where to go and what to click?
-It’s really important to get this right, so the first thing I check in your website content audit is the overall menu structure.
+Website navigation refers to the menus and icons that your visitors click to move around your site.
+Have you ever been on a website and weren’t sure where to go and what to click?
+It’s critically important to get this right, so the next thing I check is your overall menu structure.

 More specifically I’ll be checking for:

 - Menu text (is it logical and easy to understand?)

 - Menu buttons, internal links and social share icons (are they visible, sized correctly, working properly?)

 - Complex navigation (can you get to anywhere on your site in less than 3 clicks?)

 - Pop-ups and advertising (is this overwhelming the text and annoying to readers?)

 Step 3: Readability